luukschipperheyn/duckduckgo-search/README.md

 # duckduckgo-search

 Search for words, documents, images, videos, news, maps and text translation using the DuckDuckGo.com search engine.
-Ported https://github.com/deedy5/duckduckgo_search/ to JS by ChatGPT
+Ported https://github.com/deedy5/duckduckgo_search/ to JS using ChatGPT

+Please note that this module cannot be used in a browser because of duckduckgo CORS policy.

 ## Installation